stevebauman/eloquent-table/README.md

 ## Attention

-I'd heavily recommend the use of [Orchestra/HTML](https://github.com/orchestral/html) over this, as their solution is further tested, complete, and much more robust.
+I'd heavily recommend the use of [Orchestra/HTML](https://github.com/orchestral/html) over this package, as their solution is further tested, complete, and much more robust.
 This package will receive **no further functionality updates**, only bug fixes.

 ### Description